razorpay/blade/packages/blade/src/components/Checkbox/_decisions/decisions.md

 ### Note on CheckboxGroup

-For properties `isDisabled`, `hasError` we want the CheckboxGroup to pass down these props to all the Checkboxes inside of it.
+For properties `isDisabled`, `validationState` we want the CheckboxGroup to pass down these props to all the Checkboxes inside of it.

-For showing optional label in `CheckboxGroup` we will introduce a prop `showOptionalLabel` which will only render a `(optional)` tag in the CheckboxGroupLabel, And the consumer will provide proper validation logic and depending on their use case and requirements they will pass `hasError` in conjunction with `showOptionalLabel` and they should also use `helpText` to convey the correct intent and extra information to the user.
+For showing optional label in `CheckboxGroup` we will introduce a prop `showOptionalLabel` which will only render a `(optional)` tag in the CheckboxGroupLabel, And the consumer will provide proper validation logic and depending on their use case and requirements they will pass `validationState` in conjunction with `showOptionalLabel` and they should also use `helpText` to convey the correct intent and extra information to the user.

 **Example of user managed validation**